hiibolt/KnowledgeBase/pages/Project 2 - Allie.md

 - # 2
   **Suppose that there is an equilibrium when the population of mice is 200,000 and that of hawks is 1500.
 What can you say about the parameters of this model?**

-  Equilibrium is achieved when both populations have a rate of change of zero.
+  Equilibrium is achieved when both populations have a Yrate of change of zero.
 Setting our equations equal to zero and plugging in the population values gives us the following:
   $$0 = (0.05)(200,000)(1-\frac{1500}{M_1})$$
   $$0 = (-0.06)(1500)(1-\frac{200,000}{N_1})$$